 Core coursework for the program covers what it takes to strengthen your understanding of key areas of business, from organizational management to strategic planning.
 From there, you will customize your MBA to your goals with your selection of one of 10 concentrations.
 Your options include Corporate Innovation, Entrepreneurship, Finance, Healthcare Systems Leadership, Human Resource Management, Leadership, Marketing, Multidisciplinary, Project Management, or Supply Chain Management.

 What Can You do With a Master of Business Administration?

 Through our MBA program, you will have the chance to work on real-world projects that tackle current issues faced by organizations.
 This project-based learning approach provides you with a hands-on experience that goes beyond traditional classroom learning.
 You will have the opportunity to build the skills and knowledge-base you could use to pursue advancement opportunities throughout the world of business.

 And remember, whether you pursue an on-campus or online MBA, no GMAT is required to apply.
 This can be helpful for those who do not excel in standardized tests or who do not have the time or resources to prepare for the GMAT.
 By removing this requirement, the MBA program opens opportunities for individuals from diverse academic and professional backgrounds to pursue a graduate degree in business.

 This degree program is programmatically accredited by the Accreditation Council for Business Schools and Programs (ACBSP).

-Build on the core courses to provide specialized knowledge and applied skills in management of finance, analysis of financial statements, creation and management of financial portfolios and a working knowledge of the impact of public policy to application of financial principles.
-Career outcomes include but are not limited to financial analyst, banker, controller, money manager, investment analyst, underwriter, financial manager, and finance executive.
+This concentration provides specialized knowledge and applied skills for the management of finance, analysis of financial statements, creation and management of financial portfolios, and a working knowledge of the impact of public policy on the application of financial principles.

 Healthcare Systems Leadership